Creation of Lunar-Like Rims in Ilmenite using Synthetic Solar Wind: Discussion

-Our density functional theory (DFT) calculations explore the scenario of introducing a single oxygen vacancy to determine whether this defect could nucleate \npFe.
-Starting from a pristine \ce{FeTiO3} unit cell (Fig.~\ref{fig:simulations}b), we removed an oxygen atom to generate a defect structure (Fig.~\ref{fig:simulations}c).
-Structural relaxation revealed a pronounced shortening of the distance between two adjacent iron atoms (\ce{Fe}-1 and \ce{Fe}-2) near the oxygen vacancy, decreasing from an initial 3.0511~\AA{} to 2.4289~\AA{} in intermediate steps before stabilizing at 2.4303~\AA{} in the fully optimized configuration.
-This is quite close to the bond distance found in $\alpha$-\ce{Fe} (Fig.~\ref{fig:simulations}e).
-The removal of an oxygen atom leaves behind two excess electrons, which localize on nearby \ce{Fe} atoms rather than remaining delocalized.
-This reduces the oxidation state of the \ce{Fe} atoms, altering the electronic environment and promoting the formation of direct \ce{Fe}–\ce{Fe} metallic bonds—a configuration absent in the stoichiometric, defect-free structure.
-The structural rearrangement is energetically favorable, with a total energy reduction of $\SI{0.04392}{Ry}$ ($\SI{\sim0.59756}{eV}$) between the initial and final states, underscoring a strong driving force for local atomic reorganization around the oxygen vacancy.
-In contrast, although neighboring \ce{Ti} atoms move closer together (from 3.0503~\AA{} to 2.8009~\AA{}), this separation is still larger than the typical \ce{Ti}–\ce{Ti} distance in \ce{Ti2O3} (2.58~\AA{})\cite{ma2009tistarite}, indicating that \ce{Ti} is not reduced by the oxygen removal.
+Starting from a pristine \ce{FeTiO3} unit cell (Figure~\ref{fig:simulations}b), we performed a structural optimization ($10^{-6}$ energy convergence) yielding an \ce{Fe-O} bond distance of 2.08~\AA{} and a \ce{Ti-O} bond distance of 1.87~\AA{}, both in excellent agreement with literature values \citep{wilson_2005}.
+Using a calculational supercell of $2\times 2$ unit cells, we removed an oxygen atom to generate a defect structure (Figure~\ref{fig:simulations}c).
+The vacancy formation energy for this defect is $\SI{2.10}{eV}$, matching well with literature values \citep{Luo_2024_vacancies_ilmenite}.
+Vacancy formation energies were also calculated for Fe (1.70 eV) and Ti (8.0 eV) (see Appendix~\ref{app:vacancy_calc}).
+Structural relaxation revealed lengthening of the \ce{Fe-O} bond distance from 2.13~\AA{} to 3.17~\AA{} for the iron atom neighboring the oxygen vacancy (Figure~\ref{fig:simulations}e), indicating a breakage of the \ce{Fe-O} bond.
+There is also a pronounced shortening of the distance between two adjacent iron atoms (Fe-1 and Fe-2) near the oxygen vacancy, decreasing from an initial 3.05--2.43~\AA{} in intermediate steps before stabilizing at 2.4303~\AA{} in the fully optimized configuration.
+This is quite close to the bond distance found in $\alpha$-\ce{Fe} (Figure~\ref{fig:SI-DFT_Fe_Ti_distances}b).
+The removal of an oxygen atom reduces the oxidation state of the \ce{Fe} atoms, altering the electronic environment and promoting the formation of direct Fe--Fe metallic bonds—a configuration absent in the stoichiometric, defect-free structure.
+The structural rearrangement is energetically favorable, with a total energy reduction of $0.04392\SI{}{Ry}$ ($\sim0.59756\SI{}{eV}$) between the initial and final states, underscoring a strong driving force for local atomic reorganization around the oxygen vacancy.
+In contrast, although neighboring \ce{Ti} atoms move closer together (from 3.0503 to 2.8009~\AA{}; Figure~\ref{fig:SI-DFT_Fe_Ti_distances}b), the \ce{Ti-O} bond distance does not change significantly (Figure~\ref{fig:simulations}e and Figure~\ref{fig:SI-DFT_Fe_Ti_distances}a), indicating that \ce{Ti} is not reduced by the oxygen removal.